Click Here To Schedule A Consultation

 Microneedling, or collagen induction therapy, is a non-invasive cosmetic procedure to improve the skin’s tone and texture.
 A microneedling treatment entails the application of ultra-fine needles to the surface of the skin to create controlled skin injury.
 This process stimulates the generation of new elastin and collagen within the skin as it heals itself.
 This treatment can be extremely beneficial for patients seeking to reduce the appearance of textural irregularities in the skin, such as fine lines and wrinkles, enlarged pores, and acne scars.
 Dr. Green often suggests to her patients that they take advantage of adding Platelet Rich Plasma (PRP) to their microneedling treatments.
 PRP contains a tremendous supply of epidermal growth factors that can further enhance the skin rejuvenating effects of microneedling.
 A topical numbing cream is applied to the skin an hour before the treatment to enhance patient comfort during the procedure.
 Due to its ability to kickstart collagen production in the skin, microneedling is extremely effective at permanently reducing or eliminating the appearance of atrophic acne scars.

-How to get started with removing acne scars today?
+How do you get started with removing acne scars today?

 Related Topics